About the Falcon Foundation

 FUNDING OF SCHOLARSHIPS

-The Falcon Foundation acquires funds necessary to implement the scholarship program from a scholarship endowment.
-The number of scholarships awarded annually is set by the USAFA Admissions Office and is 100 or less.
+The Falcon Foundation acquires funds necessary to implement the scholarship program from public donations and a scholarship endowment.
+The number of scholarships awarded annually is set by the USAFA Admissions Office and is up to 100.
 Contributions and donations to the Foundation are tax deductible to the donor and tax exempt to the Foundation.
 Each scholarship is dedicated in honor of a pioneer in aviation or an individual who is distinguished in aviation or defense.